getappmap/vscode-appland/doc/TUTORIAL-PYTHON-CHIPYORG.md

 Before proceeding, please check that
 - the chicopy.org application has been successfully built and running in a Docker container
 - the chicopy.org tests ran successfully
-- the `appmap` Python package has been successfully installed in the running Docker image
+- the `appmap` Python package has been successfully installed and configured in the running Docker image
 - you have Visual Studio Code running with the chipy.org project folder open

 ## Run tests, record AppMaps